The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/openers-and-rotation.md

 ---
 title: Openers and Rotation
 ---
-# Gunbreaker Openers and Rotation
+# Dark Knight Openers and Rotation

 # Openers
 DRK has a several different options for openers, not all of which are listed here.